SPRING INTERNSHIP ANNOUNCEMENT

 The ideal applicant would have interest in agriculture and conservation as well as desire to learn more about SVSWCD programs and implementation.

-Send application package including: resume, a college transcript (unofficial acceptable), one to three letters of recommendation and a cover letter outlining: intern’s potential start and end dates, weekly availability (hours available M-F), interest in the internship position with the SVSWCD, and any restrictions that may be associated with outdoor activities (so the SVSWCD can make necessary accommodations).
-The SVSWCD will work with students receiving course credit for their internship, please indicate if you will be receiving credit in your letter.
+Send application package including: resume, a college transcript (unofficial acceptable), one to three letters of recommendation, and a cover letter outlining: intern’s potential start and end dates, weekly availability (hours available M-F), interest in the internship position with the SVSWCD, and any restrictions that may be associated with outdoor activities (so the SVSWCD can make necessary accommodations).
+Applicants may be contacted to schedule an interview for the position.
+Selected applicants will be required to complete federal background paperwork.
+Non US citizens may be required to complete additional background paperwork and may need to provide other documentation such as their VISA.

-Application packages must be received by 4:30 pm October 31, 2017 to the Shenandoah Valley Soil & Water Conservation District.
-Hard copy applications packages should be sent to: 1934 Deyerle Avenue, Suite B; Harrisonburg, Va 22801, electronic submissions should be sent to Emily Riggleman at email@example.com.
-For more information or questions call Emily Riggleman at (540) 433-2853 ext 126.
+Application packages must be received by 4:30 pm November 8, 2019.
+Hard copy application packages should be sent to: Shenandoah Valley Soil & Water Conservation District at 1934 Deyerle Avenue, Suite B; Harrisonburg, VA 22801, electronic submissions should be sent to Chelsea Trice at email@example.com.
+For more information or questions call Chelsea Trice at (540) 433-2853 ext.
+126. Applicants will be notified of selections around December 6, 2019.

 Not a currently enrolled undergraduate or graduate student but still interested in learning about conservation?
 Check out our volunteer page: https://svswcd.org/volunteer